Marrrco7/Django_WebApp/README.md

-THREADING LABS VIDEO GAME CATALOG MANAGEMENT SYSTEM

 Overview
 --------

-Threading Labs aims to revolutionize how it manages and showcases its collection of video games.
 This project is a dynamic web application developed using Django, allowing for easy addition, update, display, and deletion of game information.
 The application integrates with a PostgreSQL database to efficiently store and retrieve game data.

 Table of Contents
 -----------------